 The volunteer program is designed to be a long term opportunity to help further Johnson County Emergency Management's mission of building a better prepared, more resilient community.
 Opportunities would include assisting Emergency Management staff at community outreach events and assisting the Emergency Operations Center during a disaster.
 We would encourage anyone who is expressly interested in storm spotting to visit the Johnson County Emergency Communications Service, Inc. (ECS) website at www.k0ecs.org for spotting opportunities.

-If you are interested in an internship with Johnson County Emergency Management during the summer of 2018 please contact us at 913.782.3038.
+If you are interested in volunteering, please contact us at 913.782.3038

 Volunteer and Internship FAQ: